-- You MUST select a section for the capture; Saving your Capture Details is disabled when Live streaming is toggled without selecting a publishing location.
+You MUST select a section for the capture; you cannot save your changes without selecting a publishing location.

 How do I know that my recording is live streaming?

 - A red LIVE badge will appear in the UC UI

 - A green LIVE badge will appear next to the new class in the Class List

 When checking the Class List, this may be a good opportunity to add a presentation, check live attendance, manage Q&A, etc. see Live Streaming for Instructors for more details.